Skip to main content

 An out-of-service notice (also called a tag-out notice, defect tag or out-of-service tag) is a physical tag or notice attached to equipment or plant that has been found to be defective, damaged or unsafe.
 Its purpose is to clearly warn all personnel that the equipment must not be operated, used or energised until it has been repaired and formally cleared for return to service by an authorised person.

 This is distinct from a full Lock-Out Tag-Out (LOTO) isolation procedure, which involves isolating energy sources and applying locks.
-The out-of-service notice is the tag itself - the visible warning that stays on the equipment.
+The out-of-service notice is the tag itself, the visible warning that stays on the equipment.
 It is used across construction, mining, manufacturing, facilities and any industry where plant and equipment must be taken out of service when a fault is found.
+The tag creates a clear chain of accountability from the person who identified the defect through to the person who authorises the equipment to return to service after the repair is verified.

 Benefits of using this tag-out / out-of-service notice